 Following our walk round the market we headed towards our accomodation to find some more filling food than earlier that day (Spoiler alert: A tomato salad is just a plate of tomatoes) and we happened upon a street celebration.
 This celebration was in honour of the elephants and the service the the elephants provide within the community.

-I should have really got a video or some more pictures (these were on my old phone) but after the initial pleasant surprise, me and my frind just watched in awe, listing to the music being played and watching the locals enjoy this honorary celebration.
+I should have really got a video or some more pictures (these were on my old phone) but we were in the moment, me and my friend just watched in awe, listing to the music being played and watching the locals enjoy this honorary celebration.